tangjiuqi097/ATCAIS/README.md

 ## results

-The submitted tracker did not report the confidence.
-The F1-score with the confidence value is 0.7016.
+The F1-score is 0.7016 while the AUC is 0.6463.
-The result is available at [./vot_rgbd2019_result](https://github.com/tangjiuqi097/ATCAIS/tree/master/vot_rgbd2019_result).
+The results are available at [./vot_rgbd2019_result](https://github.com/tangjiuqi097/ATCAIS/tree/master/vot_rgbd2019_result).

 # usage